Akadil/42-Python-bootcamp/README.md

 # 42-Python-bootcamp
-Python and ML bootcamp by Ecole42 in Paris.
-That's not a full code.
-I am going to fill this repository time by time
+Python and Machine Learning bootcamp organized by Ecole42 in Paris.
+The project completed 0% out of 100%